linera-io/linera-protocol/.github/pull_request_template.md

 ## Release Plan

 <!--
-If this PR targets the `main` branch, indicate if your recommend the changes to be picked in release branches.
+If this PR targets the `main` branch, **keep the applicable lines** to indicate if you recommend the changes to be picked in release branches, SDKs, and hotfixes.

-Note that this generally only concerns hot fixes.
+This generally concerns only bug fixes.

+Note that altering the public protocol (e.g. transaction format, WASM syscalls) or storage formats requires a new deployment.
 -->
+- Nothing to do / These changes follow the usual release cycle.
-- [ ] These changes should be backported to the latest `devnet` branch.
+- These changes should be backported to the latest `devnet` branch, then
+    - be released in a new SDK,
+    - be released in a validator hotfix.
-- [ ] These changes should be backported to the latest `testnet` branch.
+- These changes should be backported to the latest `testnet` branch, then
+    - be released in a new SDK,
+    - be released in a validator hotfix.
+- Backporting is not possible but we may want to deploy a new `devnet` and release a new SDK soon.

 ## Links